LaravelDaily/laravel-tips/Routing.md

 Tip given by [@AndrewSavetchuk](https://twitter.com/AndrewSavetchuk/status/1510197418909999109)

 ### Route model binding soft-deleted models
-By default, when using route model binding will not retrieve models that have been soft-deleted.<br>
+By default, when using route model binding will not retrieve models that have been soft-deleted.
 You can change that behavior by using `withTrashed` in your route.

 ```php